Brand Insight and Re-Positioning

 CrowdCat’s Psychological Approach

-CrowdCat used cognitive profiling to identify the critical single block preventing customers from purchasing, namely that their preconceptions would not allow them to perceive the vehicle accurately as family-sized.
+CrowdCat used cognitive profiling to identify the critical single block preventing customers from purchasing, namely that their preconceptions would not allow them to perceive the vehicle as being family-sized.

 With such a well understood brand, there was a clear condundrum – placing any word that implied ‘larger sized’ anywhere near the Mini brand instantly caused confusion and negative consumer sentiment.

 To solve this problem we identified the brand would benefit from using a direct experiential solution.
 Something that would help put the Mini brand in a completely different context in people’s minds.
-We used the detailed cognitive data to develop and test a 20s immersive visual experience that literally rewired consumer’s thinking and allowed them to perceive the vehicle accurately.
+We used the detailed cognitive data to develop and test a 20 second immersive visual experience that literally re-wired consumer thinking and allowed them to perceive the vehicle accurately.

 “The campaign was badged as a World Record Attempt for the number of people in a Mini.
 The strapline was ‘How Many People Can the New 4 door Mini CountryMan Hold?”